Active (1789 ship): Career

-Slave ship
+1st voyage transporting enslaved people (1802–1803):: Captain Isaac Nomus sailed from Liverpool on 4 August 1802.
+In 1802, 155 vessels sailed from English ports, bound for Africa to acquire and transport enslaved people; 122 of these vessels sailed from Liverpool.

-1st slave voyage (1802–1803):: Captain Isaac Nomus sailed from Liverpool on 4 August 1802.
 Active arrived at Demerara on 19 December 1802.
 She sailed from Demerara on 17 March 1803 and arrived back at Liverpool on 12 May.
 She had left with 22 crew members and she suffered one crew death during the voyage.
 At some point on the voyage, Captain Robert Hall replaced Nomus.

-2nd slave voyage (1803–loss): Captain James Dalrymple acquired a letter of marque on 2 September 1803.
+2nd voyage transporting enslaved people (1803–loss): Captain James Dalrymple acquired a letter of marque on 2 September 1803.
 Captain John Dalrymple sailed from Liverpool on 26 October.
+In 1803, 99 vessels sailed from English ports, bound for Africa to acquire and transport enslaved people; 83 of these vessels sailed from Liverpool.